ballerina-platform/module-ballerinax-aws.sqs/src/aws.sqs/Module.md

-Connects to Amazon SQS service.
+Connects to AWS SQS service.

 # Module Overview
-Amazon SQS Connector allows you to connect to the Amazon SQS service via REST API from Ballerina.
+AWS SQS Connector allows you to connect to the Amazon SQS service via REST API from Ballerina.
 This connector allows you to create a new SQS queue, send messages to a queue, receive messages from a queue, and delete the received messages from the queue.

 ## Compatibility